 Traditionally the recognition of the detailed geometric structure of urban areas from remote sensing data was restricted to aerial imagery and LIDAR.
 Such approaches in general exploit knowledge about frequently observed features of man-made objects like straight edges, right angles, symmetries and regular or parallel alignment of object groups [Stilla and Jurkiewicz, 1999].
 Until now, building recognition from SAR suffered mainly from the coarse level of detail of building features in the data [Soergel et al., 2003b].
 As discussed in Chapter 2, in highresolution SAR data many of such features became visible, which can now be incorporated into the analysis.
 Hence, it seems to be worthwhile to adapt existing methods e.g. for building recognition to SAR data.
 This will be sure a research topic for the next future when more of such data becomes available.
 Here, the potential of such an analysis is demonstrated by some examples for object primitive segmentation and object grouping.
-The assembly of more complex objects starting from primitives is carried out by a production system.
-The production net shown in Fig 3a illustrates the workflow.

 Because only a very limited number of high-resolution SAR data sets are available up to now, no adapted segmentation methods for such imagery are established yet.
 Instead standard tools were used for the investigations presented in the following.
-First, in a pre-processing step cropping of small numbers of very strong scatterers and choosing the 40dB of the signal starting from this threshold prune the large dynamic range of the data.
+First, in a pre-processing step cropping a small number of very strong scatterers and choosing the 40dB of the signal starting from this threshold prune the large dynamic range of the data.
 Then the signal is mapped to byte format by non-linear operations.